-How to gather data for your thesis
+How to collect data for your thesis [Update 2023]

 Collecting theoretical data

 At this point in your academic life, you are already acquainted with the ways of finding potential references.
 Some obvious sources of theoretical material are: